allied-technical-sales/test-4/README.md

 create an interface to upload the csv file, and display the data in a clever way.

 What we are looking for:
-1) Sorting, graphs, analytics ar all allowed.
+1) Sorting, graphs, analytics are all allowed.
 We want to see a useful way to view this data
 2) we are looking for a single page application

 Bonus points: